 Depreciation of capital assets is computed and recorded by utilizing the straight-line method.
-Estimated useful lives of the various classes of depreciable capital assets range from 15 to 40 years.
+Estimated useful lives of improvements are 10 years and infrastructure are 20-25 years.

 d.
 Deferred Outflows of Resources

 Deferred outflows of resources represent a consumption of net position/fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District only has one item that qualifies for reporting in this category.
 It is the deferred amount on refunding reported on the Statement of Net Position.
 A deferred amount on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.